Kanzyone/StarBall-Adventure/README.md

 # StarBall Adventure
-Star Ball Adventure is a modular 3D maze arcade game built with Three.js.
+StarBall Adventure is a modular 3D maze arcade game built with Three.js.
 Players control a rolling star ball, collect stars, avoid enemies, and progress through increasingly difficult levels.

 This project is designed with a professional modular structure and aims to evolve into a fully featured indie web game.